Skip to content

 Localtonians wish a Happy Birthday to Governor Thomas Elliott Bramlette, born in 1817 in Cumberland (now Clinton) County.
-He was the last of three Kentucky governors to hold office during the Civil War; his term was 1863-1867.
-While devoted to preserving the Union and the Constitution, he defended the state against what he saw as invasions of its rights.
+The last of three Kentucky governors during the Civil War, he served from 1863 to 1867.
+While devoted to preserving the Union and the Constitution, he defended the alleged assault on states’ rights.
 He responded angrily when the Union army began to enlist blacks.
-Bramlette took pride in reducing the state’s debt, an apparent decline in crime, and the establishment of the Agricultural and Mechanical College, now UK.
+Bramlette reduced the state’s debt, a decline in crime, and established the Agricultural and Mechanical College, now UK.

-January 3, 1829, Kentucky created Hancock County from Daviess County, Ohio County, and Breckinridge Counties and named it in honor of John Hancock, signer of the Declaration of Independence.
+January 3, 1829, Kentucky created Hancock County from Daviess, Ohio, and Breckinridge Counties and was named in honor of John Hancock, signer of the Declaration of Independence.
 Hawesville is the county seat.
-Other localities include: Lewisport, Adair, Cabot, Chambers, Dukes, Easton, Floral, Goering, Patesville, Pellville, Petri, Roseville, Sanders, Skillman, Utility, Waitman, Weberstown, and Boling Chapel.
+Other localities include Lewisport, Adair, Cabot, Chambers, Dukes, Easton, Floral, Goering, Patesville, Pellville, Petri, Roseville, Sanders, Skillman, Utility, Waitman, Weberstown, and Boling Chapel.
 The 83rd county created, Hancock County covers 199 square miles.

 January 3, 1861, Fleming County native Claiborne Fox Jackson became Louisiana’s 15th governor.
 Unionists forced him out of office in July of the same year.